Domi456/Music_Player/README.md

-taglib-sharp.dll is mandatory to execute
+add 'taglib-sharp.dll' to dependecies to execute